Do you ever get tired of being frugal so you can pay off a debt? Check out these 12 tips to help you stay motivated to get out of debt.

 Post a Visual Reminder of Progress

-You can do something as easy as a whiteboard or a piece of paper where you write all your debts and simply cross them off as you pay them off (and show the balance lowering).
+You can do something as easy as a vision board or a piece of paper where you write all your debts and simply cross them off as you pay them off (and show the balance lowering).
+Another great way is using one of the tons of free debt payoff printables available.

 Break it Down into Smaller Goals